 Replace the peanut butter with alternatives like almond butter, tahini, or sunflower seed butter.

 For the caramel layer

 For the chocolate coating

-- Line an 8 x 8 or deep dish pan with parchment paper and set aside.
+- Line an 8 x 8 square pan with parchment paper and set aside.

-- In a large mixing bowl, add your coconut flour, protein powder, and cocoa powder and mix well.
-Add your peanut butter, sticky sweetener and mix until a crumbly texture remains.
-Using a 1/4 cup, add milk of choice until a thick batter remains.
-Transfer the batter to the lined pan and refrigerate.
+- In a large mixing bowl, add your coconut flour, protein powder, and maple syrup and mix well.
+Add the milk of choice and mix until a thick batter remains.
+Transfer into the lined pan and refrigerate.

-- Once firm, remove from the loaf pan and cut into bars.
-Melt your chocolate chips of choice.
-Dip each snickers base in the chocolate until evenly coated.
+- Remove from the loaf pan and cut into bars.
+Melt your chocolate chips and pip each snickers base in the chocolate until evenly coated.
 Refrigerate until chocolate has firmed up.